afrechtoasta/myPortfolio/manual.md

 *Figure 8*

 - On the left-hand side find *Other* and click on it, as shown in *Figure 8*
-- Make sure a checkmark is present in the box next to the *FILL* and the box next to *Script Mods Allowed*, this will enable your Mods and CC in the game.
+- Make sure a checkmark is present in the box next to the *Enable Custom Content and Mods* and the box next to *Script Mods Allowed*, this will enable your Mods and CC in the game.

 ![Screenshot 2025-04-24 032229](https://github.com/user-attachments/assets/c877c753-52e9-4adc-a46b-cd11072a9fc4)
 *Figure 9*

-- A pop-up will inform you to restart your game, since we've made some changes, hit *Ok*.
+- A pop-up will inform you to restart your game, because changes have been made, hit *Ok*.
 As shown in *Figure 9*

 ![Screenshot 2025-04-24 032245](https://github.com/user-attachments/assets/44df6fd4-0353-4474-b518-259627e416b5)
 *Figure 10*

 - Before you exit!
-In the bottom right corner, click *Apply Changes*, which saves all the changes we have made while in the *Menu*.
-If we don't hit *Apply Changes*, our CC and Mods will still be disabled when we restart the game.
+In the bottom right corner, click *Apply Changes*, which saves all the changes made while in the *Menu*.
+If you do not hit *Apply Changes*, the CC and Mods will still be disabled when you restart the game.

 ![Screenshot 2025-04-24 034135](https://github.com/user-attachments/assets/1ac80254-f875-4c96-8806-d29565bea5ba)
 *Figure 11*

-- Now exit out and back on the *Menu* page select *Exit Game*, as shown in *Figure 11*
+- Migrate back to the *Menu* page select *Exit Game*, as shown in *Figure 11*

 ![Screenshot 2025-04-24 033439](https://github.com/user-attachments/assets/a886408e-9a66-4a8b-9e1e-041a4afab0e1)
 *Figure 12*

-Now when you restart your game, you should be greeted with a list of all your mods, as shown in *Figure 12*, which means you have properly enabled your cc or mods.
-As you can see, the dress I just downloaded is in the game.
-Now you should be able to use your CC or mods in the game.
-If you don't see this message no worries, check to see if your changes were successfully saved.
-If they weren't just repeat these steps.
+Now, when you restart your game, you should be greeted with a list of all your Mods, as shown in *Figure 12*, which means you have properly enabled your CC or Mods.
+Now you should be able to use your CC or Mods in the game.
+If you don't see this message, no worries, check to see if your changes were successfully saved.
+If they were not, repeat these steps.

-If your game is not working, for example, stuck on the loading page, check FAQ [here](#3-ive-installed-some-ccmods-and-now-my-game-is-not-working).
+If your game is not working and you are sure you have enabled CC and Mods, check the FAQ [here](#3-ive-installed-some-ccmods-and-now-my-game-is-not-working).

 ---
 # FAQ